 The QGS line of air compressors is good for manufacturing processes that require a regulated, steady airflow on a constant basis, such as electronics productions.
-In a factory where televisions and stereo components are manufactured, the QGS can be used to power the pneumatic machines and tools used to fasten parts together, from the delicate internal pieces to the sleek outer-enclosures.
+In a factory where televisions and stereo components are manufactured, the QGS can power the pneumatic machines and tools used to fasten parts together, from the delicate internal pieces to the sleek outer enclosures.

-QGS compressors can also be used to power the air-tools used in the construction of certain computer products and peripheral devices.
+QGS compressors can also be used to power the air tools used to construct certain computer products and peripheral devices.
 The QGS rotary screw air compressor can be relied on for lengthy duty cycles above and beyond those required at most electronics plants.

 QGD rotary screw air compressors are relatively large units built with gear drives that offer between 15 and 60 horsepower.
 The QGD is also a reasonably quiet unit with a 66 A-weighted decibel (dBA) sound level.
-The QGD offers anything from 70 to 281 ACFM, letting you access high-volume airflow or more restricted amounts, depending on your needs for the operations at hand.
-QGDs support heavy duty cycles and are generally good for factory settings.
+The QGD offers anything from 70 to 281 ACFM, letting you access high-volume airflow or more limited amounts, depending on your needs for the operations at hand.
+QGDs support heavy-duty cycles and are generally suitable for factory settings.

-QGD compressors can also be used to finish the surfaces of furnishings that need to be sanded or painted prior to shipment.
+QGD compressors can also be used to finish the surfaces of furnishings that need to be sanded or painted before shipment.
 With a QGD rotary screw air compressor, you could achieve smooth surfaces and even coats of paint and finish, all thanks to the constant airflow.